andynur/rapid-mail/README.md

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/template/nKmLng?referralCode=rqOHQs)

-This project is an email queue server that processes and sends emails using Bun, Redis, PostgreSQL, and MailHog for email testing.
+This project is an email queue server that processes and sends emails using Bun, Elysia.js, Redis, Drizzle-ORM, PostgreSQL, and MailHog for email testing.
 The server is designed to handle a high volume of emails efficiently and includes caching to optimize performance.

 ## Features